Footloose billionaires head to Switzerland

 One of the biggest incentives is the preferential tax treatment many cantons give to those with at least a few million in spare change.
 The system of lump sum taxation ignores income and wealth by levying an annual charge equivalent to seven times the rental value of the taxpayer’s property.

-There are a couple of conditions: the taxpayer should not derive all of their income abroad and must be properly resident in Switzerland.
+There are a couple of conditions: the taxpayer should derive all of their income abroad and must be properly resident in Switzerland.
 Voters have recently cancelled this arrangement in Zurich and some other cantons, but a nationwide bid to dispel lump sum taxation failed at the polls in 2014, so it still exists in some cantons.

 Notably, Geneva is listed by the Hurun Report as the city with the third-highest number of immigrant billionaires in the world (12), behind London and Moscow.
 Zurich does not appear in the top ten.